joshxfi/vr2t-boilerplate/README.md

   * Replace the `<project-name>` with the title of your project.

 ## Quick Start
-* Change directory to your project:
+* Change the directory to your project:
 ```shell
 cd <project-name>
 ```